How Much Does the MCAT Cost? The REAL Costs Analyzed

 1 | Practice Tests and Prep Materials

-The cost of the MCAT does not end with the registration fee.
+The cost of the MCAT doesn’t end with the registration fee.
 There’s a range of MCAT practice tests and preparation materials available, and while some come free, most legitimate resources will cost you.

 The official AAMC practice tests, which will be your best marker of how well you might do on the MCAT, cost $35 each.
-The AAMC also has a variety of planning and study resources, ranging in price from $15-$45.
-AAMC also offers preparation bundles that can reach over $300 dollars for the Complete Bundle.
+The AAMC also offers a variety of planning and study resources, priced from $15 to $45.
+AAMC also offers preparation bundles that can cost over $300, including the Complete Bundle.

 2 | Classes, Courses, or Tutoring